64bitpandas/notes/content/cs186/_index.md

  - Knowing how computers store memory, the different types of memory (disk, RAM, cache), and why we have them
  - How data is stored on disk (files, pages, records)

 Unsure about prerequisite content?
 You can review my [CS61B notes](/cs61b) if needed.
-I'll cover the main points from 61C in the section below, since they're important enough to go over again.
+I'll cover the main points from 61C at the start of [Disks, Buffers, Files](cs186/01%20Disks,%20Buffers,%20Files.md).

 ## How to contribute

 See the [contributing guide](/contributing) for more details!

-One particular addition that needs to be made is an entry on Functional Dependencies.
-I don't have notes written for this since it was not covered when I took the course.
+Two particular additions that need to be made are entries for Functional Dependencies and NoSQL.
+I don't have notes written for this since these topics were not covered when I took the course.